 A unit of energy commonly used in atomic and nuclear physics, the electron volt is equal to the energy gained by an electron (a charged particle carrying unit electronic charge when the electrical potential at the electron increases by one volt).
 The electron volt equals 1.602 x IO2 erg.
 The abbreviation MeV indicates 10 to the 6th (1,000,000) electron volts and GeV, 10 to the 9th (1,000,000,000).

-The faraday (also called the faraday constant) is a unit of electricity used in the study of electrochemical reactions and equal to the amount of electric charge that liberates one gram equivalent of any ion from an electrolytic solution.
+The faraday (also called the faraday constant) is used in the study of electrochemical reactions and equal to the amount of electric charge that liberates one gram equivalent of any ion from an electrolytic solution.
 It was named in honour of the 19th-century English scientist Michael Faraday and equals 9.64853399 x 10 to the 4th coulombs, or 6.02214179 x 10 to the 23rd electrons.

 The henry is a unit of either self-inductance or mutual inductance, abbreviated h (or hy), and named for the American physicist Joseph Henry One henry is the value of self-inductance in a closed circuit or coil in which one volt is produced by a variation of the inducing current of one ampere per second.
 One henry is also the value of the mutual inductance of two coils arranged such that an electromotive force of one volt is induced in one if the current in the other is changing at a rate of one ampere per second.